Backing up your Prospex data is easy - and vital

 - When ready, go to Admin, Backup.
 Prospex will advise you that it needs to close to perform the backup, if this is OK press Yes.

 - You then need to locate the place for the backup and press OK.
-Most backups will be well under a gigabyte and make sure to save it on the network, in the cloud or an external hard drive in case something happens to your PC.
+Most backups will be well under a gigabyte.
+Make sure to save it on the network, in the cloud, or onto an external hard drive in case something happens to your PC.

 - Prospex will now backup your data.
 You can see the progress in the bottom right corner.